dianavile/Code-Notes/JavaScript Array.md

 var mixedData = ["abcd", 1, true, undefined, null, "all the things"];
 ```
   * __Another array `nested array`__
-- You can even store an array in an array to create a nested array!
+- Store an array in an array to create a nested array!
 // creates a `arraysInArrays` array with three arrays:
 ```
 var arraysInArrays = [[1, 2, 3], ["Julia", "James"], [true, false, true, false]];